How to Lower LDL Cholesterol and Triglycerides Without Drugs

 Lower Your LDL Cholesterol and Triglycerides

-High blood LDL cholesterol and triglyceride levels are the main risk factors associated with heart disease, which is still the most common cause of death in Britain and the USA.
-But you don’t need to resort to dangerous drugs to lower your levels; in fact some simple diet and lifestyle changes can do the job even more effectively.
-So in this hub I’ll outline how to lower LDL cholesterol and triglycerides without drugs, and so reduce your risk of heart disease dramatically.
+High blood LDL cholesterol and triglyceride levels are the main risk factors associated with heart disease, which is still the most common cause of death in Britain and the United States.
+But you don’t need to resort to dangerous drugs to lower your levels, as some simple diet and lifestyle changes can do the job even more effectively.
+So in this article I’ll explain how you can lower your LDL cholesterol and triglycerides without drugs, and so reduce your risk of heart disease dramatically.

 It's important to minimize your consumption of sugary foods and refined carbohydrates as these tend to be quickly converted into triglycerides for storage as fat on your body.

 You should also completely avoid trans fats, as these raise LDL levels, whilst lowering HDL.
 They also weaken cell membranes and cause damage to your body in other ways too.
 Many margarine's and most processed foods contain trans fats, and whenever you see the words ‘shortening’, ‘partially hydrogenated vegetable oil’ or ‘hydrogenated vegetable oil’, on a food label you know you are getting trans fats in that product.

 Saturated fats, however, have got too much of a bad reputation and can in fact be healthy and beneficial in moderate amounts.
 But they do tend to increase cholesterol levels, so you don’t want to be consuming too much of them if your levels are already high.

 So eat a healthy balanced diet consisting of lean protein (meat, fish and eggs), complex carbohydrates (whole grain products, sweet potatoes, quinoa etc.), plenty of fruit and vegetables and some good fats from such foods as oily fish, nuts, avocados and extra virgin olive oil.